perfectweather/JP_ML/README.md

 Solution of Q1 in ES.py

-Replicate GPy by TFP in DCBO
+Replicate GPy by TFP in DCBO.
+Run ind_scm.py in vscode to test